meteor/meteor/content/collections.md

 After reading this guide, you'll know:

 1. What the different flavors of MongoDB Collection in Meteor are, and how to use them.
-2. How to define a schema for a collection to control it's content.
+2. How to define a schema for a collection to control its content.
 3. What considerations you should take when defining your collection's schema
 4. How to modify the content of a collection whilst respecting its schema
 5. How to change the schema of your collection in a careful way.